codderzcom/cardz/README.md

 An attempt to style generic Bonus Cards API  with the DDD approach using Laravel.

 There are some stipulations we're trying to uphold:
 - isolate the project code from the Laravel framework as much as possible;
 - isolate the domain as much as possible;
 - construct a modular monolith in such a way to make the future transition to microservices relatively painless;
 - try to keep code complexity under control;
 - demonstrate most of the major strategic and tactic DDD patterns somewhat to the detriment of the previous consideration;
 - demonstrate the implementation of the CQRS pattern, Event Sourcing (with event storage) pattern, ABAC Auth and some other interesting approaches once again to the probable detriment of the code simplicity;
 - provide the bare minimum of tests required to keep a decent level of maintainability.

 ## Installation instructions

 - clone the [repo](https://github.com/IndomitablePlatypus/cardz/) with `git clone`;
 - ensure you have **PHP 8.0+**;
 - run `composer install`;
 - copy `.env.example` to `.env`;
 - provide your app key with `php artisan key:generate`;
 - make sure you have **PostgreSQL** installed and running;
 - create a relevant database and provide credentials for the DB connection in your `.env` file;
 - launch `php artisan serve` and proceed to the provided localhost page to take a look at the project API documentation.

 Optionally, you can run `php artisan tests` to take a look at a small assortment of included tests.

 ## Domain description

 Some café owners got together and decided that they need new ways to attract more customers.
-One such way would be to implement a loyalty program where each customer is given a card with predefined requirements and a bonus.
+One such way would be to implement a loyalty program where each customer is given a card with the predefined requirements and a bonus.
-When requirements are met the customer is eligible for the bonus.
+When the requirements are met the customer is eligible for the bonus.
 Requirements are generally in the line of buying some specific type of coffee or food.
-For example, a card scheme can be described as "Buy eight cups of espresso and get a cappuccino for free" or "Buy latte, mocha and cappuccino and get a free lungo".
+For example, a card scheme can be described as "Buy eight cups of espresso and get a cappuccino for free" or "Buy latte, mocha, and cappuccino and get a free lungo".
-Each time the requirement is met it's marked in the customer card as an achievement.
+Each time the requirement is met it's marked on the customer card as an achievement.

 Once the bonus is received the card lifecycle is completed.